Reading time: 3 min.

 Are we there yet?

 We leave El Calafate at dawn, with an overnight bus.
 On the small map of South America I hold in my pocket, there is a tiny line that I scrambled with a pen.
-Little did we know, that’s the equivalent of 1700 kilometers!
+Little did we know, that’s the equivalent of 1700 kilometers.
 “El Calafate – San Carlos de Bariloche, 26 horas“ is written on the paper tickets.
+Seems surreal.

 Somehow, we’re relieved we don’t need planes anymore.
 5 flights of panick attacks and clenched fists to get to the south of Patagonia were enough.

 So we put ourselves in the soft seats of the bus, thrilled of the new adventure that’s about to begin: the first long ride in our lives.
-With a little bit of nostalgia, I feel like I’m back at school and we’re going camping!
+With a little bit of nostalgia, I feel like I’m back at school and we’re going camping.
 If the pleasure of still touching ground is not enough, the seats (“cama”) roll back about 140 degrees, turning into a bed.
-Pretty neat, right?
+Pretty neat.

 The grunts disappear soon, as a movie starts on the TV screens and the lights go off.
 We’re running at maximum speed on the highway, to cross a third of Argentina.